hepl-pw/larascores/README.md

 --------------------
 ## Livewire Addition

-- step 1 : allow realtime filtering of seasons select element according to the competition selected.
+- step 1 : allow realtime filtering of the seasons select element according to the competition selected.